InKnowWorks/IKW-GraphEngine/README.md

 - .NET desktop development
     - .NET Framework 4.8 development tools
     - .NET 6.0
-    - .NET 7.0
+    - .NET 7.0/8.0
 - Desktop development with C++
     - Windows 10 SDK
     - Windows 11 SDK
 - Visual Studio extension development
 - .NET 6 SDK for Visual Studio
 - .NET 7 SDK for Visual Studio
+- .NET 8 SDK for Visual Studio
 - cmake (latest)
 - Updated Linux build

 [.NET 6 SDK][dotnet-download] and [cmake][cmake-download] can alternatively be installed using their standalone installers.

 The Windows build will generate multi-targeting nuget packages.
-Open a powershell window, run `tools/build.ps1` for Visual Studio 2017 or `tools/build.ps1 -VS2019` for Visual Studio 2019.
+Open a PowerShell window, run `tools/build.ps1` for Visual Studio 2017 or `tools/build.ps1 -VS2019` for Visual Studio 2019.

 The Linux native assemblies will also be packaged (pre-built at `lib`) to allow the Windows build to work for Linux `.Net Core` as well.